ecamo19/rLPJGUESS/README.md

 #### Installing Rlpj

 It is highly recommended to install the "zoo" package before installing Rlpj, in order to facilitate the handling of the results.
-Moreover, Rpj relies on two packages for parallelization:
+Moreover, Rlpj relies on two packages for parallelization:

 - snow (for SOCK cluster, if you use PC/laptop)
 - Rmpi (for MPI clusters)